zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

     3. hashSequence (32-byte hash)
     4. hashOutputs (32-byte hash)
     5. hashJoinSplits (32-byte hash)
-    6. nLocktime of the transaction (8-byte little endian)
+    6. nLockTime of the transaction (8-byte little endian)
+    7. nExpiryTime of the transaction (8-byte little endian)
-    7. sighash type of the signature (4-byte little endian)
+    8. sighash type of the signature (4-byte little endian)
-    8. If we are serializing an input (ie. this is not a JoinSplit signature hash):
+    9. If we are serializing an input (ie. this is not a JoinSplit signature hash):
        a. outpoint (32-byte hash + 4-byte little endian)
        b. scriptCode of the input (serialized as scripts inside CTxOuts) [TODO]
        c. value of the output spent by this input (8-byte little endian)